Patrick Courrielche: Writing

-In August 2009, Courrielche participated in and secretly recorded a National Endowment for the Arts (NEA) conference call in which the NEA's communications director, Yosi Sergant encouraged the participants (members of the media and arts community) to support the Obama administration's goals by promoting the United We Serve campaign and create art specific to areas of health care, education and the environment.
+In August 2009, Courrielche participated in and recorded a National Endowment for the Arts (NEA) conference call in which the NEA's communications director, Yosi Sergant encouraged the participants (members of the media and arts community) to support the Obama administration's goals by promoting the United We Serve campaign and create art specific to areas of health care, education and the environment.
 The White House Office of Public Engagement also participated in the call.
-Courrielche criticized the NEA in a subsequent Breitbart News piece (which was published in part by the Wall Street Journal), expressing the view that the NEA was being inappropriately used for political purposes.
+Courrielche criticized the NEA in a subsequent Breitbart News piece (which was published in part by The Wall Street Journal), expressing the view that the NEA was being inappropriately used for political purposes.
 Eleven Republican U.S. Senators criticized the conference call and questioned its legality.
 Melanie Sloan of the ethics group Citizens for Responsibility and Ethics in Washington said that the NEA's call was "terrible" and "inappropriate" although not a violation of federal law.
 Following the affair, Sergant resigned his position and the White House issued formal guidance and training for staffers "to make sure such a call never happens again."
 Andrew Breitbart sponsored Courrielche for a Pulitzer Prize for his series of op-eds on the NEA.
 In a 2017 op-ed in the 'Wall Street Journal', Courrielche advocated for the elimination of the NEA, claiming that it had become politically tainted, failed to meet its charter, had allowed the degradation of arts education in public schools, and was unable to meet the arts modern challenges.
 He suggested replacing the agency with an arts council that would continue necessary programs, while advising the President on legislation that he says could address what he perceives as systemic problems prohibiting it from flourishing.

 Courrielche has criticized the scientific peer review process, arguing for "peer-to-peer review" instead.
 After the Climatic Research Unit email controversy ("Climategate") at the University of East Anglia, and claimed that the affair "triggered the death of unconditional trust in the scientific peer-review process, and the maturing of a new movement of peer-to-peer review."

 In November 2019, Courrielche co-authored the book Awakenings: Moments of Truth from Middle America.